Military history of the Russian Federation: Origins of the Russian Armed Forces

 In the next few years, Russian forces withdrew from central and eastern Europe, as well as from some newly independent post-Soviet republics.
 While in most places the withdrawal took place without any problems, the Russian Armed Forces remained in some disputed areas such as the Sevastopol naval base in the Crimea as well as in Abkhazia, South Ossetia and in Transnistria.
 The Armed Forces have several bases in foreign countries, especially on territory of the former Soviet Republics.

-A new military doctrine, promulgated in November 1993, implicitly acknowledged the contraction of the old Soviet military into a regional military power without global ambitions.
+A new military doctrine, promulgated in November 1993, implicitly acknowledged the contraction of the old Soviet Armed Forces into a regional military power.
+Among the most disturbing features of the new military doctrine were “a growing insistence on the right to ignore the sovereignty of now independent former Soviet republics and to intervene in the FSU where and when it suits.
+The Army, and perhaps the government and people of Russia, simply do not accept that such states are fully independent..”
+There was an assumption, implicit in many elements of the new doctrine, that "the Armed Forces [could] continue to spend according to their perception of need rather than what the economy can afford.”
 In keeping with its emphasis on the threat of regional conflicts, the doctrine called for a smaller, lighter, and more mobile Russian military, with a higher degree of professionalism and with greater rapid-deployment capability.
 Such change proved extremely difficult to achieve.

 Post-Soviet conflicts, 1990-2000

-Transnistria War, 1990–1992
+Early post-Soviet conflicts, 1990–1992

+After the dissolution of the Soviet Union, Boris Yeltsin pursued partnership with the West.
+The new military doctrine was to establish itself as a regional force instead of focusing on global domination.
+During those years Russian troops fought in a series of conflicts called the southern wars.
+These included armed conflicts in Transnistria, South Ossetia, Abkhazia, Tajikistan, and Dagestan.

 The Transnistria War was an armed conflict that broke out on 2 November 1990 in Dubăsari between pro-Transnistria (PMR) forces, including the Transnistrian Republican Guard, militia and neo-Cossack units (which were supported by elements of the Russian 14th Army); and pro-Moldovan forces, including Moldovan troops and police.
 Although the Russian Army officially took the position of neutrality and non-involvement, many of its officers were sympathetic towards the fledgling Pridnestrovian Moldavian Republic (PMR) and some even defected in order to help the Transnistrian side openly.
 ROG Parcani sapper battalion, under the orders of General Butkevich, went over to the Transnistrian side.
 This battalion later destroyed the bridges at Dubăsari, Gura Bâcului-Bâcioc and Coșnița.
 Moldovan forces used aircraft in the village of Parcani and shelled the ROG station there which meant engaging not just Transnistrian but also Russian forces.

+The South Ossetia War was fought between Georgian government forces and ethnic Georgian militias on one side and the forces of South Ossetian separatists and Russia on the other.